-On this day in 1944, the first of two sets of medical experiments involving castration are performed on homosexuals at the Buchenwald concentration camp, near Weimar, Germany.
+On October 1, 1944, the first of two sets of medical experiments involving castration are performed on homosexuals at the Buchenwald concentration camp, near Weimar, Germany.

 The camp boasted a sophisticated-sounding facility on its grounds called the Division for Typhus and Virus Research of the Hygiene Institute of the Waffen SS.
 In truth, it was a chamber of horrors where medical experiments of the cruelest kind were carried out on prisoners against their will.
 Victims were often intentionally infused with various infections to test out vaccines.
 Euthanasia was also performed regularly on Jews, Gypsies, and mentally ill prisoners.